WANdisco/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

    LOCATION '/retail_demo/customer_addresses_dim_hive/';
    ```

-5. Create a second database matching the Database name in the Hive replication rule created earlier.
+5. Create a second database matching the Database name in the Hive replication rule created earlier:

    `CREATE DATABASE IF NOT EXISTS databricks_demo;`